The pancreas is an organ located in front of the spine behind the lower part of the stomach.

 Moreover, the pancreas is important for two separate organ systems, the exocrine and the endocrine system.
 The exocrine system consists of multiple glands that can release substances like saliva, sweat, and digestive enzymes in the pancreas.

 The pancreas can produce insulin because of the beta cells.
-The insulin, on the other hand, is a hormone that helps manage blood sugar levels and transports glucose from one blood cell to the other.
+Insulin, on the other hand, is a hormone that helps manage blood sugar levels and transports glucose from one blood cell to the other.

 Furthermore, many factors can contribute to this condition, or in other words, cause it.
 These factors are genetics or viruses.
 It doesn’t matter whether you are a child or an adult, anyone can get it.